nodebotsau/simplebot/README.md

 ## Install drivers

 If you're using an arduino provided to you at a NodeBots event, you will probably need to install a driver to make it work.
-They are in the [/drivers](drivers folder) in the repo and there's a [/drivers/CH341SER.EXE](windows version) and a [/drivers/ch341ser_mac.zip](mac version).
+They are in the [drivers folder](/drivers) in the repo and there's a [windows version](/drivers/CH341SER.EXE) and a [mac version](/drivers/ch341ser_mac.zip).
 Just download and follow the installation prompts.

 ## Flashing the arduino